Jan Lisiecki: Recordings and critical reception

 Chopin's rarely performed works for piano and orchestra, recorded with NDR Elbphilharmonie Orchester and Krzysztof Urbański and released in March 2017, was awarded both the Echo Klassik and the Juno Award, respectively Germany's and Canada's most significant recognitions in the music industry.

 In August 2018, Lisiecki led the Orpheus Chamber Orchestra from the piano in a performance of Mendelssohn's Piano Concertos No. 1, Op.
 25 and No. 2, Op.
 40 at the Teatr Wielki in Warsaw, ten years after his first performance and recording at the "Chopin and his Europe" festival.
 The live recording was released by Deutsche Grammophon in February 2019 and nominated for an OPUS Klassik, the successor award for the discontinued Echo Klassik, and Orpheus and Lisiecki toured the concertos extensively throughout Europe and North America, appearing in Carnegie Hall and Elbphilharmonie.

 In 2018, Lisiecki presented a recital program with works by Chopin, Schumann, Ravel and Rachmaninoff.
 Titled 'Night Music', it was hailed by reviewers as "intoxicating", "divine" and a "metaphysical sound experience".

 His sixth album for Deutsche Grammophon saw him leading the Academy of St Martin in the Fields from the piano for all five Beethoven concertos.
 The September 2019 release was recorded live in three concerts from Konzerthaus Berlin over the course of five days.
 It was the first release within the label's celebration of the Beethoven Year 2020, and an audiovisual release followed in January 2020.
 In March 2020, Deutsche Grammophon released a Beethoven Lieder recording with baritone Matthias Goerne.

-The season also saw him perform both a new solo recital programme as well as Lieder recitals with baritone Matthias Goerne in Paris, London, Hamburg, Munich and New York's Lincoln Center, and a series of Beethoven concerto cycles with the Chamber Orchestra of Europe.
+The season also saw him perform both a new solo recital programme as well as Lieder recitals with Goerne in Paris, London, Hamburg, Munich and New York City's Lincoln Center, and a series of Beethoven concerto cycles with the Chamber Orchestra of Europe.

-During the past decade, Lisiecki has worked with the New York Philharmonic, San Francisco Symphony, Chicago Symphony, Staatskapelle Dresden, Orchestre de Paris, Camerata Salzburg, Munich Philharmonic, BBC Symphony, London Symphony Orchestra, Toronto Symphony Orchestra, National Arts Centre Orchestra and Zürich Chamber Orchestra, and conductors such as Yannick Nézet-Séguin, Daniel Harding, Michael Tilson Thomas and Manfred Honeck.
+Lisiecki has worked with the New York Philharmonic, San Francisco Symphony, Chicago Symphony, Philadelphia Orchestra, Staatskapelle Dresden, Orchestre de Paris, Camerata Salzburg, Munich Philharmonic, BBC Symphony, London Symphony Orchestra, Toronto Symphony Orchestra, National Arts Centre Orchestra, Zürich Chamber Orchestra and Boston Symphony Orchestra, and conductors such as Yannick Nézet-Séguin, Daniel Harding, Michael Tilson Thomas, Manfred Honeck, Andris Nelsons, Tugan Sokhiev and Philippe Jordan.